 Westover Hills

 Some of the structures in this property date back to the 1930s.
-Westover Hills is also near the Cultural District and River District, rewarding its residents with the latest happenings and some of the most sumptuous dining spots in town.
+Westover Hills is also near the Cultural District and River District, rewarding its residents with the latest happenings and some of the most sumptuous dining spots uptown and downtown.
+Amenities include:

 - Trinity Valley School